jeffwilcox/jeffwilcox.blog/README.md

 At this time, the blog itself lives at [https://jeffwilcox.blog/](https://jeffwilcox.blog/) and is hosted in storage.

+# Identity

+In 2018 the primary hostname changed from `jeff.wilcox.name` to `jeffwilcox.blog`.

 # License

 The following directories and their contents are Copyright Jeff Wilcox.
 You may not reuse anything therein without my permission: